vijaygopalbalasa/StakeDrop/README.md

 ### Data Flow

 1. **Deposit Flow:**
-   - User generates 32-byte random secret locally
+   - User signs a deterministic message with their wallet
+   - Secret derived from signature: `secret = SHA-256(wallet_signature)`
    - Commitment computed: `SHA-256(secret || amount)`
-   - Secret file downloaded to user's device
+   - No file download needed - wallet IS the key!
    - Deposit transaction sent to Cardano with commitment
    - Commitment registered on Midnight for privacy tracking